blackdigital-br/BlackReport/README.md

     ☑️ Spreadsheet cell configurations.
 (0.5.0)
     ☑️ ReportFile class as build return.
 (0.5.0)
     ☑️ .NET7 and .NET8 support (0.5.0)
-    ◼️ Header Globalization. (removed on refactory 0.5.0) ◼️ Use DisplayAttribute to get name of columns and properties that should be generated.
+    ☑️ Header Globalization.
+(0.5.1)
-    ◼️ Cells with formulas.
+    ☑️ Use DisplayAttribute to get name of columns and properties that should be generated.
+(0.5.1) ◼️ Cells with formulas.
     ◼️ Cell value event.
     ◼️ Tables footers.